- GENERAL MUSIC RESOURCES

 - LISTENING RESOURCES XMAS SPECIAL

-On this page you will find a special edition of our listening page (proposed by tutors and member of the Sistema team) to mark the festival season.
+On this page you will find a special edition of our listening page (proposed by tutors and members of the Sistema team) to mark the festive season.

 Melinda Hirsch-Robinson - Violin/Viola Tutor

 Sleigh Ride by Leroy Anderson

 I am someone who really enjoys Christmas music (in December) especially when we are decorating the tree.
 However, being a freelance musician back in New York meant that December also brought the busy gig season when I’d be playing lots of festive music.
 Even though I’ve played countless holiday performances, I still get excited every time I get to play ‘Sleigh Ride’ by Leroy Anderson.
 I love everything about it - the buoyancy of the melody in the violins, the way the accompaniment pushes everything along, the boundless energy of brass in the middle part (listen out for this especially at the 1:46 mark in this youtube recording), and how the percussion (and trumpet at the end) mimic the horse, sleigh, and whip.
 Even though as a viola player I mainly play minims and off-beats in this piece, I have so much fun playing them to accompany the melody - that it could just as easily be the tune I’m playing.
 In addition to loving the piece itself, it also brings back many happy memories of some wonderful colleagues I’ve gotten to play with over the years, so it will always hold a special place in my heart.

 I Saw Three Ships - Jacob Collier

 As a composer and arranger myself this is an amazing example of how to develop a fairly simple theme in to something quite spectacular.
 Creatively thinking ‘out of the box’.
 Years of musical dedication have allowed Jacob the technical ability to let his imagination run wild, and with him performing every instrument it is a joy to behold.